JPAlary/SwiftInterceptor/README.md

 ## Usage

 ### Interceptor
 First thing to do, it's to create the Interceptor(s) you need.
-Remember, Interceptor is designed to be used to intercept the input object and/or the output object.
+Remember, Interceptor is designed to be used to intercept the input object.
 **Group your Interceptors by concern and avoid duplicated ones**

 To do so, you just have to conform to the protocol Interceptor: